Religious persecution: Persecution of Buddhists

-In Japan, the haibutsu kishaku during the Meiji Restoration (starting in 1868) was an event triggered by the official policy of separation of Shinto and Buddhism (or shinbutsu bunri).
-This caused great destruction to Buddhism in Japan, the destruction of Buddhist temples, images and texts took place on a large scale all over the country and Buddhist monks were forced to return to secular life.
+In Japan, the haibutsu kishaku movement during the Meiji Restoration (starting in 1868) was triggered by the official policy of shinbutsu bunri (i.e., the separation of Shinto and Buddhism).
+This caused great destruction to Buddhism in Japan.
+The destruction of Buddhist temples, images, and texts took place on a large scale all over the country, and Buddhist monks were forced to return to secular life.

 During the 2012 Ramu violence in Bangladesh, a 25,000-strong Muslim mob set fire to destroy at least twelve Buddhist temples and around fifty homes throughout the town and surrounding villages after seeing a picture of an allegedly desecrated Quran, which they claimed had been posted on Facebook by Uttam Barua, a local Buddhist man.
 The actual posting of the photo was not done by the Buddhist who was falsely slandered.

 Persecution of Christians

 According to tradition, early Christians were fed to lions in the Colosseum of Rome.

 From the beginnings of Christianity as a movement within Judaism, Early Christians were persecuted for their faith at the hands of both Jews and the Roman Empire, which controlled much of the areas where Christianity was first distributed.
 This continued from the first century until the early fourth, when the religion was legalized by the Edict of Milan, eventually becoming the State church of the Roman Empire.
-Many Christians fled persecution in the Roman empire by emigrating to the Persian empire where for a century and a half after Constantine's conversion, they were persecuted under the Sassanids, with thousands losing their lives.
+Many Christians fled persecution in the Roman empire by emigrating to the Persian empire, where, for a century and a half after Constantine's conversion, they were persecuted under the Sassanids, with thousands losing their lives.
 Christianity continued to spread through "merchants, slaves, traders, captives and contacts with Jewish communities" as well as missionaries who were often killed for their efforts.
 This killing continued into the Early modern period beginning in the fifteenth century, to the Late modern period of the twentieth century, and into the contemporary period today.